-- Understand what is meant by non-clinical supervision, its context, and how it supports work practice. - Understand the principles that underpin effective non-clinical supervision. - Understand and feel confident to implement non-clinical supervision processes. - Reflect on their own work practice and what they are bringing to the supervision space

-Suitable for individuals seeking to build their skills in providing supervision.
+- Understand what is meant by non-clinical supervision, its context, and how it supports work practice. - Understand the principles that underpin effective non-clinical supervision. - Understand and feel confident to implement non-clinical supervision processes. - Reflect on their own work practice and what they are bringing to the supervision space suitable for individuals seeking to build their skills in providing supervision in a non-clinical work setting.